Baldassare Castiglione: The Book of the Courtier

 The ideal courtier, then, must act with noble sprezzatura, and Canossa maintains that because the ideal courtier must be a man of arms, skilled in horsemanship, he needs to be of noble birth.
 To this, another interlocutor, a very youthful Gaspare Pallavicino, objects that many outstanding and virtuous men have been of humble origins.
 The other participants eventually agree that even someone who is lowly born can be a perfect courtier, since nobility can be learned through imitation of the best models from life and history until it becomes ingrained and natural.
 This, at least, is the theory; but in practice, they concede, it is easier to become a perfect courtier if one is born into a distinguished family.
 In any case, the ideal courtier should be able to speak gracefully and appropriately with people of all stations in life.
 The French are wrong to assert that a knowledge of letters conflicts with fighting ability.
 The courtier should be deeply versed in Greek and Latin and should know enough to be able to discriminate between good and bad writing (as well as the other arts) for himself, without relying slavishly on the word of others.
 The participants also deplore what they consider the rude and uncultivated manners of the French, who they say look down with disdain on what they call a "clerk" (or someone who can read and write), though hope is expressed for Francis of Valois, the future king of France.
 This is a bitter topic, since the French, who had just invaded Italy, had shown themselves clearly superior in fighting to the Italians.
 It is noticeable, however, that though skill in fighting is insisted on at the outset as a requisite for the Italian courtier, it is scarcely alluded to in the rest of the book.
 Pietro Bembo, who was a poet and arbiter of elegance in the Italian language, in fact, even questions whether it is necessary.

-Ideally, the courtier should be young, about twenty-seven, at least mentally, though he should give the appearance of being graver and more thoughtful than his years.
+Ideally, the courtier should be young, aged about twenty-seven, at least mentally, though he should give the appearance of being graver and more thoughtful than his years.
 To this end he should wear subdued rather than bright colors, though in general attire he should follow the prevalent customs of his surroundings.
 The courtier should always appear a little more humble than his station requires.
 He should take care not appear scornful of the efforts of others and should avoid the arrogance shown by some French and some Spanish noblemen.